labgem/microscope-user-doc/docs/content/metabolism/domainviewer.rst

 |

-The **MIGiB Clusters Similarities** table provides information about similar known clusters described in MIBiG database.
+The **MIBiG Clusters Similarities** table provides information about similar known clusters described in MIBiG database.
 The Minimum Information about a Biosynthetic Gene cluster (MIBiG) can help to know more on biosynthetic gene clusters, their molecular products and their related publications.

 `Medema M.H., et al. (2015) Minimum Information about a Biosynthetic Gene cluster.
 Nat Chem Biol.
 Sep;11(9):625-31. <http://www.ncbi.nlm.nih.gov/pubmed/26284661>`_